 The Cape 31 was defined from the outset as a simple clean high performance One Design without constraint, conceived and brought to fruition by Cape Town resident and prominent sailor Lord Irvine Laidlaw of ‘Highland Fling’ fame.
-Designed for one of the world’s great sailing locations, we could optimise the Cape 31 for a combination of both upwind and offwind performance in a breeze while retaining lighter airs capabilities.
+Designed for one of the world’s great sailing locations, we optimised the Cape 31 for a combination of both upwind and offwind performance in a breeze while retaining lighter airs capabilities.
 Freed from the commercial pressures that usually require a project of this nature to be widely advertised and often compromised before the first boat is ready to launch, we were able to focus on the brief and deliver a fast modern speedster.

 Building on our experience developing fast light hullforms with the assistance of our R&D partners KND/Sailing Performance, we produced a low freeboard aggressively chined hullshape that maximises form stability in a breeze but enjoys low wetted surface when upright.
 The chine running forward to the bow helps produce a bow-up moment at speed in the often windy swell of Cape Town.
 Designer Mark Mills described the process of producing this design, “The challenge with this hullshape for an all-around design is to balance the beam, fullness in the bow, and the chine height aft to produce the most powerful possible design offwind, without removing its upwind capabilities.
 The latest CFD provided by KND helps us visualise how the boat will behave and push those variables further than we could before.”